EXPLORE | EXCHANGE | EVOLVE

 Contents

-Week 1: Blended learning – Unlocking business and society in China
+Blended learning: Unlocking business and society in China

-• Info Session about traveling to China (Hybrid)
+• Info Session of the course and traveling to China (onsite)

 • How does the Chinese political system impact essential aspects of the business environment?